adslwang4601/game_store/README.md

 	- Searching games
 	- See a list of purchased games
 	- See top scores for each game
-	- How to implement: django.contrib.auth can be used (user group: player)
+	- How to implement: django.contrib.auth can be used (user group: players)

 * Basic developer functionalities (user group: developer)
 	- Basic game inventory
 	-  Manage their own game(s) (add/remove/modify) and set price(s) for the game(s) in their own inventory
 	-  See sale statistics
-	- How to implement: django.contrib.auth can be used (user group:developer)
+	- How to implement: django.contrib.auth can be used (user group:developers)

 * Game/service interaction
 	- Messages are exchanged between game and the game service with **window.postMessage**.